You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above.

 Months of entry

-The course also examines how data, knowledge and evidence in the digital environment are re-shaping how public policy is analysed, made and practised.
+- examine how data and evidence in the digital environment are re-shaping how public policy is analysed, made and practised

 You will leave the course with: